SekharSunkara6/Adobe--Angular-Relu-Assignment/README.md

     ```

 ## Running the Application

+# It was an react based poject, so create react app in file repository.
+   By using this command: "npx create-react-app my-app"

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).